 I mostly spent my days reading.If someone asks me what was the best thing that came out of my bedrest,it is the fact that my interest in reading was rekindled and so did my inspiration to write.I remember I started slowly but soon enough,I was finishing books one after the other.Reading always helped me to retain my composure and kill the boredom.I used to order a couple of books at a time and would soon be making my next order that day itself!!

-Another month passed quickly.I would slowly walk outside into the balcony and sit there in the mornings and evenings,usually when my kids were playing outside.I loved hearing their “appa” calls as they would hop around.Still books and movies kept me going.I also felt that I started gaining weight,thanks to the sumptuous meals round the clock from Mummy(mother-in-law).As days went by,I started climbing down the stairs too much to the joy of Juby.She was the one who kept motivating me to get back into action and the person who wanted it the most,even when I wanted to give up.
+f he Another month passed away quickly.I would slowly walk outside into the balcony and sit there in the mornings and evenings,usually when my kids were playing outside.I loved hearing their “appa” calls as they would hop around.Still books and movies kept me going.I also felt that I started gaining weight,thanks to the sumptuous meals round the clock from Mummy(mother-in-law).As days went by,I started climbing down the stairs too.My wife kept on motivating me to get back into action and if not for her,my recovery would have taken longer.

 I was supposed to have my PT sessions thrice a week,on alternate days.The very first day at the department of PMR(Physical Medicine and Rehabilitation) gave a glimpse into my month-long stay there.

 The first step was mobilisation of my stiff ankle joint.It was to be done on a regular and daily basis for atleast 2 weeks.I knew it would be painful but never imagined it would be draining me extensively.As the manual stretching of joint was done,I had excruciating pain and felt as if my tendon would break.I couldn’t restrain myself from howling in agony for long.I cursed the very moment my injury happened.